 In 2018 Maria was involved in a mentoring project with Jan Fortune, the editor of Cinnamon Press; creating an ekphrastic poetry collection, Afeto, inspired by the artist Lito de Silva.
 She curated an Ekphrastic exhibition and readings can be found on her Facebook page Poetry Live Maria Straw-Cinar http://www.facebook.com/mariastrawcinar.
 Afeto was nominated for the 2019 Ted Hughes award for innovation in poetry.

-She is currently a Doctorate researcher at De Montfort University working on a practice-based creative Phd , The Resurrection Women, developing a T.V Drama, Wild Women of Paris, about Natalie Barney and the female artists and writers living in Paris in the 20’s.
+She is currently a Doctorate researcher at De Montfort University working on a practice-based creative Phd , The Resurrection Women, developing an interactive T.V Drama, Queer Women of the Left Bank, about Natalie Barney and the female artists and writers living in Paris in the 20’s.
 Her playwriting aims to create more female-centric narratives and bring to life inspirational women from history in her writing for theatre, film and television.

 Girl is available now at Chaffinch Press.